S3-working-group/s3-practical-guide/docs/all.md

 -   Present the primary driver and main requirement, to the group
 -   Consent to the driver and requirement– _Is the description of the driver and requirement clear enough?
 Is this an organizational driver?
 Is this driver relevant for the group to respond to?
 And, is the requirement suitable?_
--   Clarify any existing constraints from the delegator, e.g. budget, due date, expectations, etc. In the case of an existing domain, present the domain description.Invite further questions that help deepen understanding about what’s happening and what’s needed.
+-   Clarify any existing constraints from the delegator, e.g. budget, due date, expectations, etc. In the case of an existing domain, present the domain description.Invite further questions that help deepen understanding about what's happening and what's needed.
 -   Make explicit the level of commitment expected from the participants.
 E.g. people are expected to be here for the duration of the workshop only, or for the duration of the initiative, etc.
 -   Record any relevant information that comes up.

 ###### 2. Who will be impacted?

 _Who will be impacted as we fulfill the related requirement?
-Consider who can help / stand in the way / benefit / lose or be harmed._
+Consider who can help, stand in the way, benefit, lose, or be harmed._

 -   List actors on sticky notes and display them on a board
 -   Focus on actual people that will be impacted by this initiative (groups or individuals), and avoid making assumptions about future roles (such as _Project Manager_) or other domains (e.g. _Marketing_) at this stage.